Mamie Van Doren: 1959–present: Later career

 In 1970, Van Doren had a supporting role in the western comedy The Arizona Kid.
 In 1975, she starred in the film That Girl From Boston, adapted from a Robert Rimmer novel, but the film was never released.
 Since then, Van Doren has appeared only in cameos in low-budget films.
 Van Doren's last film appearance was a role in the direct-to-video drama The American Tetralogy (2013).
 Van Doren's guest appearances on television include Jukebox Jury, What's My Line, The Bob Cummings Show, The Jack Benny Show, Fantasy Island, Burke's Law, Vega$ and L.A.
 Law.
-Van Doren also developed a nightclub act and did live theater.
+Van Doren also developed a nightclub act and performed in live theater.
 She performed in stage productions of Gentlemen Prefer Blondes and Dames at Sea at the Drury Lane Theater in Chicago as well as appeared in Will Success Spoil Rock Hunter? and The Tender Trap at the Arlington Park Theater.
 In the 1970s, Van Doren performed a nightclub act in Las Vegas.

-She has a star on the Hollywood Walk of Fame at 7057 Hollywood Boulevard.
+Van Doren has a star on the Hollywood Walk of Fame at 7057 Hollywood Boulevard.
 In 2005, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.

+Since 2025, Mamie Exposed!
+The Life and Loves of the Last Blonde Bombshell, a documentary about Van Doren's life and career, has been in production.
+In 2026, she released her memoir, You Thought I Was Dead: My Life of Celebrities, Sex, and Champagne.

 Other ventures

 Van Doren was never a Playboy Playmate, but she posed twice for the magazine in 1964 to promote her movie 3 Nuts in Search of a Bolt (1964).
 By this point in her career, her figure measured 38DD-26-36 (self-described in 1997).
 She said "I don't even want to say double-D because they're even bigger than that."

 In 1964, Van Doren was a guest at the Whisky a Go Go on the Sunset Strip in West Hollywood, California when The Beatles were at the club visiting with Jayne Mansfield, and an inebriated George Harrison accidentally threw his drink on her when trying to throw it on some bothersome journalists.
-During the Vietnam War, she did tours for U.S. troops in Vietnam for three months in 1968, and again in 1970.
+During the Vietnam War, she gave tours for U.S. troops in Vietnam for three months in 1968, and again in 1970.
 In addition to USO shows, she visited hospitals, including the wards of amputees and burn victims.